Image Quality (Uniformity / Panel & Gamma Performance)

 - Unless otherwise noted, the tests were carried out via DisplayPort or HDMI

 In a perfect world a screen’s brightness output would be equal throughout the entire panel.
-This is not a perfect world, but the lower the variation the less chances you will notice overly bright or dark sections on the screen.
-For the consumer LCD marketplace a variance of 10% is our gold standard but anything below 15% can be considered excellent as we doubt anyone will notice a -7.5 to +7.5 variation.
+This is not a perfect world, but the lower the variation the less chance you will notice overly bright or dark sections on the screen.
+For the consumer LCD marketplace a variance of 10% is our gold standard but anything below 15% can be considered excellent as we doubt anyone will notice a -7.5 to +7.5 variation from section to section.
 A variation above 15% but below 24% can be considered adequate, but anything above this does not meet our basic minimum standards.

 Gamma correction is one of the hardest terms to explain.
 However, for our purposes the gamma correction of any electronics device is how bright or dark an image will be displayed on a screen.